Gluten-Free Carrot Oat Muffins

-These Healthy Carrot Muffins are fluffy, wholesome and reminiscent of carrot cake!
-They’re packed with whole grain oat flour, plenty of grated carrot, and there’s no refined sugar, gluten or dairy.
+These fluffy Gluten-Free Carrot Oat Muffins are packed with whole grain oat flour, plenty of grated carrot, and there’s no refined sugar or dairy.
 They’re so easy to make and they make a great meal prep breakfast or snack!

-The muffins are made with whole grain oat flour, which lends a soft texture and tender crumb, and there’s no refined sugar, dairy or gluten.
+The muffins are made with whole grain oat flour, which lends a soft texture and tender crumb, plus there’s no refined sugar, dairy, or gluten in this recipe.

 I adore these muffins, and they get rave reviews every single time. 🙂

-- These carrot cake muffins are wholesome, fluffy and packed with whole grain oat flour, warm spices and plenty of grated carrots.
+- These carrot and oat muffins are wholesome, fluffy, and packed with warming spices and plenty of grated carrots.

-- There’s no refined sugar, minimal oil, and they’re dairy and gluten-free.
+- There’s no refined sugar, minimal oil, and they’re both dairy- and gluten-free.

 - They come together quickly and are so easy to make.

-- They make a healthy meal prep breakfast and they’re freezer friendly.
+- They make an easy meal prep breakfast and they’re freezer friendly.

 Recipe ingredients